 Members Introduce Bipartisan Bill to Enhance Opportunity for Vulnerable Children

-WASHINGTON – Republican and Democratic members of the House Committee on Education and the Workforce today introduced the Juvenile Justice Reform Act of 2017 (H.R.
+WASHINGTON, DC – Republican and Democratic members of the House Committee on Education and the Workforce today introduced the Juvenile Justice Reform Act of 2017 (H.R.
 1809).
 Sponsored by Rep. Jason Lewis (R-MN) and Ranking Member Bobby Scott (D-VA), the bipartisan legislation reauthorizes and reforms the Juvenile Justice and Delinquency Prevention Act (JJDPA) to help state and local leaders better serve at-risk youth and juvenile offenders.
 Upon introduction, members issued the following statements:

 “All our kids deserve the opportunity to be successful and have a second chance.
 My bill is about getting young people back on track and working to reform criminal justice — especially for those kids who are most at-risk,” Rep. Lewis said.
 “It’s a privilege to stand with parents, educators, and police officers to advocate for a system that helps young people grow into productive members of society.
 I'm proud to work with Ranking Member Scott on this important issue and bring solutions that will make our country a better, safer place.”